Equivalent Choice Functions and Stable Mechanisms: Abstract

 \section{Abstract}

-We study conditions for the existence of stable and group-strategy-proof mechanisms in a many-to-one matching model with contracts if students' preferences are monotone in contract terms.
-We show that ``equivalence", properly defined, to a choice profile under which contracts are substitutes and the law of aggregate holds is a necessary and sufficient condition for the existence of a stable and group-strategy-proof mechanism.
+We study conditions for the existence of stable and (group)-strategy-proof mechanisms in a many-to-one matching model with contracts if students' preferences are monotone in contract terms.
+We show that ``equivalence", properly defined, to a choice profile under which contracts are substitutes and the law of aggregate demand holds is a necessary and sufficient condition for the existence of a stable and (group)-strategy-proof mechanism.

-Our result can be interpreted as a (weak) embedding result for choice functions under which contracts are observable substitutes and the observable law of aggregate demand holds. \emph{JEL-classification:} C78, D47\\ \emph{Keywords:} Matching with contracts; Embedding; College admission; Substitutes; Observable Substitutes; Group-Strategy-Proofness
+Our result can be interpreted as a (weak) embedding result for choice functions under which contracts are observable substitutes and the observable law of aggregate demand holds. \emph{JEL-classification:} C78, D47\\ \emph{Keywords:} Matching with contracts; College admission; Substitutes; Observable Substitutes; Strategy-Proofness; Deferred Acceptance